reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 All views in this article are my own.

 ## Overview of Organizations
 Let's begin with some background on some of the major STEM organizations.
-I chose 10 STEM organizations in various quantitative disciplines and researched them. **Positively changing the culture in these organizations has the capacity to have a profound effect on the entire STEM ecosystem.**
+I chose 10 STEM organizations in various quantitative disciplines and researched them. **Positively changing the culture in these organizations has the potential to have a profound effect on the entire STEM ecosystem.**

 | Acronym    | Name  | Field  |  Membership | Headquarters | Non-profit |